tqa24/browser.js/README.md

 It can be used as:

-- A cloud-based browser accessible from any device
+- An end-to-end encrypted, cloud-based browser accessible from any device at anytime
 - A headless browser that can be embedded in other websites and applications
 - A fast, lightweight, and no-installation alternative to Puppeteer, Playwright, and Selenium
 - An alternative to Ultraviolet, Rammerhead, and other web proxy browsers